pubkey/eth-crypto/tutorials/signed-data.md

 ## Sign the message

-Lets sign a message with the `creatorIdentity` where the donator validates a donation to the `recieverIdentity`.
+Lets sign a message with the `creatorIdentity` where the donator validates a donation to the `receiverIdentity`.

 ```javascript
 const signHash = EthCrypto.hash.keccak256([